 Particulars of the Company's share option schemes are set out in note 30 to the consolidated financial statements.

-No share options was outstanding at the beginning of the year or granted during the year.
+No share options was outstanding at the beginning of the year or granted during the year before the expiry of the scheme.

 DISTRIBUTABLE RESERVES OF THE COMPANY